Offering a Jewish education to connect children with their Jewish roots and cultural heritage.

 - An absence of guilt about not being orthodox enough-that the criterion for being a good Jew (or good parent or good citizen) does not depend on ones beliefs and level of observance and

-- That Hebrew and Jewish (meaning Yiddish language instruction) should co-exist as part of the curriculum
+- That Hebrew and Jewish (meaning Yiddish culture instruction) should co-exist as part of the curriculum

 I have been extremely impressed with the quality of education offered by OMJS.
 They offer a flexible and animated approach to Jewish education that is not only engaging but extremely respectful of the diversity of backgrounds of the children attending.
 The teachers have been wonderful and the school welcoming to our family.